 You can download it free directly from the developer’s website.
 There are versions for Mac and Windows.

 MPEG StreamClip is compatible with QuickTime MOV, DV, AVI, MPEG-4, MPEG-1; MPEG-2 or VOB files or transport streams with MPEG, PCM, or AC3 audio (MPEG-2 playback component required); DivX (with DivX 6) and WMV (with Flip4Mac WMV Player).
 A common video format it doesn’t do but that you might come across if you’ve downloaded a video stream from the web is FLV.
+I suspect it doesn’t work with HEIC-codec video, but I haven’t tested it with that (I originally wrote this post several years ago).

 Load Your Video